Karen Witter: Early life

 Lorre was born Karen Witter in Long Beach, California.

 Lorre was a pre-med psycho-physiology major at the University of California, Irvine.
 She studied the biochemical origins of mental illness while there.
 To raise money for tuition, she worked as a model and appeared in commercials.

 Career

-Modeling

 Lorre was Playboy magazine's Playmate of the Month for its March 1982 issue, and her centerfold was photographed by Arny Freytag.
 Witter later appeared on the cover of the March 1983 issue with fellow Playmates Kimberly McArthur and Kelly Tough.
 She was also featured in the December 1991 issue.